Hariskhan2/codesnap/README.md

 # CodeSnap

-CodeSnap is a powerful and intuitive online code editor that allows users to write, edit, and preview HTML and CSS in real-time.
+CodeSnap is a powerful and intuitive online code editor that allows users to write, edit, and preview HTML and CSS in real time.
 With a user-friendly interface, live preview capabilities, and image export options, CodeSnap is designed for developers, designers, and anyone looking to create beautiful web content quickly and efficiently.

 ## Features